Preparation Tips for AWS Certified Cloud Practitioner

 I submitted the exam and after a few seconds it told me I have passed.
 I notified my remote examiner in the chat-box they then ended the test.
 I got my score the next day.

-I am currently taking Stephane’s Cloud solution architect course on Udemy and it’s just as exciting as the ACP course, with more hands-on.
+I am currently taking Stephane’s Cloud solution architect course on Udemy and it’s just as exciting as the AWS Cloud Practitioner course, with more hands-on.
 Can’t wait to take the certification too and most of all deploy more services on AWS on an enterprise scale.

 Wishing you success in your exams 🙂